Phrase and beyond

 Google AutoML and Microsoft Custom Translator are 2 commonly used solutions for custom machine translation.

 If implemented well, custom MT can deliver output with notably higher quality than generic MT.
-Nevertheless, customizing an MT engine requires a certain skill and effort.
+Nevertheless, machine translation customization requires a certain skill and effort.
 Fully customizing an MT engine can be a complex task, and each customization will be unique.

-Find out how leading machine translation engines perform for different content types using the latest data in our interactive Q1 2023 Machine Translation Report.
+Find out how leading machine translation engines perform for different content types using the latest data in our quarterly machine translation report.

 Before neural learning was introduced, MT was still very much a niche product generating translations of varying quality—sometimes bordering on unreadable or humorous.
 Modern machine translation tools have largely changed all of that and are increasingly becoming indispensable in business translation.